phonegap-build/docs-en/support/failed-builds.md

 The build has failed as your config.xml may contain `config-file` elements that will produce a malformed or illegally formatted `WMAppManifest.xml` file.
 The `WMAppManifest.xml` for windows phone projects has a [strictly defined format](http://msdn.microsoft.com/library/windows/apps/ff769509.aspx).
 Make sure your `config-file` elements are valid.
 A common error is not defining a xmlns namespace for an element eg. `<tag xmlns=""></tag>`

+<a name="path_too_long"></a>
+### Path too long

+The MSBuild build tools enforce a maximum path size of 260 characters.
+If a file in your app has a path longer than 260 you will get this error.
+To fix this error please move/rename the any file that may be longer than this limit.
+N.B. although 260 characters is the MSBuild maximum PhoneGap Build does use around 25 characters in the app root path on the file system.
+So an operational maximum shouldbe around 220.

 ## iOS build has failed

 <a name="libpng"></a>